ibm-cloud-docs/schematics/action-setup.md

 Jobs are classified into:
 - **System jobs** These jobs are created during the create and update action.
 The **All** tab in the user interface represents System jobs.
 For example, `playbook run`, `playbook check`.
 {: shortdesc}
 - **User jobs** These are the jobs that gets created with an user action.
 The summary of the system jobs are shown in the following status in the **User** tab.
+In the user interface, there is no limit set to display the job logs.
+However, you can use [ibmcloud schematics job list](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-list-job) command to view the complete job logs of your action.

 |Status|Description|
 |-----|---------|